 Leckenby and Larson Pioneer Awards

 Every year the Leckenby and Larson Awards Committee associated with the Tread of Pioneers Museum presents two awards that honor persons who have enriched the quality of life in Routt County.
-These citizens have served our public institutions and nonprofit organizations, preserved our local history, or contributed significantly to the county’s heritage.
+These citizens have served our public institutions, preserved our local history, or contributed significantly to the county’s heritage.
 Since 1980, the Leckenby Pioneer Award

-is given to a living person in Routt County who has resided locally for 30 years or more, demonstrates personal integrity, and inspires youth.
-Since 1982, the Stanley L. Larson
+is given to a living person in Routt County; since 1982, the Stanley L. Larson Award

 For both awards, the individuals have shown strong involvement in community activities such as volunteerism, supporting organizations, serving on various boards and advisory groups, and working with youth and others to make the community a better place to live for all.